nvkomata/siccord/README.md

 # siccord (ﾐ>ᆺ<ﾐ)

-tweaks for your discord to enhance your chatting experience (or make it bearable at least)
+cute little additions for your discord to enhance your chatting experience (or make it bearable at least)

 </div>